Megaloblatta longipennis

 Megaloblatta longipennis is a species of cockroach in the family Ectobiidae.
 It is the world's largest cockroach by length and wingspan.
-It is native to Colombia, Ecuador, and Peru; although its range sometimes is reported to extend into Panama; this is based on misidentifications of the closely related and similar M. blaberoides (the only Central American species in the genus).
+It is native to Colombia, Ecuador and Peru;.
+Its range does not extend into Panama; although misreports have been made based on misidentifications of the closely related and similar M. blaberoides (the only Central American species in the genus).

 Description

 Members of M. longipennis are known for their exceptional size; the largest specimen measured 9.7 cm in length, 4.5 cm in width, and had a wingspan of 20 cm.
 The related M. blaberoides, which is quite similar but differs in certain morphological features, can reach about the same length and almost as much, 18.5 cm, in wingspan.

-Comparison with related species

-Megaloblatta longipennis is commonly confused with its close relative M. blaberoides due to their large size and similar morphology.
-The following table highlights the main physical and geographic distinctions: